 Chemicals and reagents

-UCB, N-benzoyl-L-tyrosine ethyl ester (BTEE) and Nα-benzoyl-L-arginine 4-nitroanilide hydrochloride (BAPNA) were purchased from Sigma–Aldrich (St. Louis, MO, United States).
+UCB, N-benzoyl-L-tyrosine ethyl ester, and N-α-benzoyl-L-arginine 4-nitroanilide hydrochloride were purchased from Sigma–Aldrich (St. Louis, MO, United States).
 DSS (36-50 kDa) was obtained from MP Biomedical (Solon, OH, United States).
-ELISA kits for D-lactate, TNF-α, IL-1β and myeloperoxidase (MPO) were from Beijing Propbs Biotechnology (Beijing, China).
+Enzyme linked immunosorbent assay (ELISA) kits for D-lactate, TNF-α, IL-1β, and myeloperoxidase (MPO) were from Beijing Propbs Biotechnology (Beijing, China).
 The antibodies used in this study were anti-TLR4 (19811-1-AP; Proteintech, Rosemont, United States), anti-MyD88 (4283; Cell Signaling Technology, Danvers, MA, United States), anti-TRAF6 (ab33915; Abcam, Cambridge, MA, United States), anti-inhibitor of NF-κB alpha (IκBα) (4814; Cell Signaling Technology), and anti-occludin (ab167161; Abcam).
-Anti-GAPDH, goat anti-rabbit IgG and goat anti-mouse IgG were purchased from ZSGB-BIO Co.
+Anti-glyceraldehyde 3-phosphate dehydrogenase (GAPDH), goat anti-rabbit immunoglobulin G and goat anti-mouse immunoglobulin G were purchased from ZSGB-BIO Co.
 Ltd. (Beijing, China).
 All other reagents used were of analytical grade.

 Induction of colitis and pharmacological treatment

 Colitis was induced by oral administration of DSS as described previously, with some modifications[19].
-The animals were randomly divided into 4 groups with five mice in each group: Control group (Control), DSS group (DSS), DSS plus UCB group (DSS+UCB) and UCB group (UCB).
+The animals were randomly divided into five groups with five mice in each group: Control group (Control), DSS group (DSS), DSS plus UCB group (DSS+UCB), and UCB group (UCB).
 Colitis was induced by administering 3% DSS in drinking water for 6 d, and then drinking water without DSS for another 2 d for recovery.
 From the first day, UCB was administered daily via gavage at 0.2 mL for 7 d (UCB was dissolved in 0.4% dimethyl sulfoxide at concentrations up to 400 μM).
 During the study, weight, physical condition, stool consistency, and the presence of occult blood in feces were examined and documented daily.
 All animals were sacrificed after 8 d by intraperitoneal injection of an overdose of chloral hydrate.
-Blood specimens were collected and serum samples were prepared by centrifugation at 4000 g for 15 min at 4 °C and stored at - 80 °C. The entire colon, spleen and total feces of mice were carefully removed, measured and weighted, then stored at – 80 °C for further analysis.
+Blood specimens were collected and serum samples were prepared by centrifugation at 4000 g for 15 min at 4 °C and stored at - 80 °C. The entire colon, spleen and total feces of mice were carefully removed, measured and weighted, then stored at -80 °C for further analysis.

 Disease activity index

-Disease activity index (DAI) was calculated for each animal by measuring the body weight, stool consistency and fecal blood.
+Disease activity index (DAI) was calculated for each animal by measuring the body weight, stool consistency, and fecal blood.
 Each score was calculated based on the criteria listed in Table 1[20].

 Histology analysis for scoring colonic damage

-Colonic tissues fixed in 4% (w/v) paraformaldehyde were paraffin-embedded and sliced into 5-μm sections, followed by staining with hematoxylin and eosin for light microscopic examination to assess colon injury and inflammation.
+Colonic tissues fixed in 4% (w/v) paraformaldehyde were paraffin-embedded and sliced into 5 μm sections, followed by staining with hematoxylin and eosin for light microscopic examination to assess colon injury and inflammation.
 Colonic damage was graded in a blinded manner as described as Table 2[21].

 Analysis of intestinal permeability

 D-Lactate concentration in serum was measured by ELISA.
-Results were expressed as μmol D-lactate/mL serum.
+Results are expressed as μmol D-lactate/mL serum.

 Determination of fecal digestive proteases activity

-Trypsin and chymotrypsin (amidase) activities were measured using BAPNA or BTEE as the substrate, respectively, as described previously[22,23].
+Trypsin and chymotrypsin (amidase) activities were measured using N-α-benzoyl-L-arginine 4-nitroanilide hydrochloride or N-benzoyl-L-tyrosine ethyl ester as the substrate, respectively, as described previously[22,23].

 Colon RNA extraction and quantitative reverse transcription polymerase chain reaction